sswietoniowski/learning-docker-and-kubernates-and-terraform/pluralsight/03_building_and_orchestrating_containers_with_docker_compose/README.md

 Always use spaces (preferred 2) for indentation.

-Inside "NodeExpressMongoDBDockerApp" folder we have a "docker-compose.yml" file.
+Inside "NodeExpressMongoDBDockerApp" folder we have a "docker-compose.yml" (or \*.yaml) file.

 You might read through this file to understand how YAML can be used to describe a Docker Compose file.